Azure/azure-sdk-tools/tools/assets-automation/asset-sync/README.md

 ### A note regarding cross-plat usage

-The test-proxy utilizes the the `git` of the system running it to retrieve recordings from the assets repository.
+The test-proxy utilizes the `git` of the system running it to retrieve recordings from the assets repository.
 This means that when loading a recording, the running file system **matters**.
 When passing a recording path to the test-proxy, ensure that from client side, capitalization is **consistent** across platforms.
 Let's work through an example.

 A test is recorded on `windows`.
 It writes to relative recording path `a/path/to/recording.json`.
 On `windows` and `mac`, if a user attempts to start playback for `a/path/To/recording.json`, this would **succeed** at the attempt to load the recording from disk.
 This is due to the act that the OS is not case-sensitive.
 On a **linux** system, attempting to load `a/path/To/recording.json` will **fail**.